 • Reusable Nappies

-With lockdown these have become increasingly popular with the shortage of nappies in shops.
+With lockdown these have become increasingly popular.
 Again this is one that often puts people off due to the idea of contact with poop but it doesn’t have to involve that at all.
 It also isn’t an all or nothing thing.
 Even if you only use them at home, for wees or occasionally, every cloth bum is one less nappy in landfill.
 There are so many brands out there and often people don’t know where to start so find out if your local area has a nappy library or lending scheme so you can try before you buy and get advice.

 The Nappy lady website is amazing and they will guide you along the way.
 We use mainly Tots Bots easy fit nappies during the day which are an all in one nappy from birth to potty, but sometimes also pocket nappies with bamboo inserts.
 At night we use Tots Bots Bamboozle with Disana wool soakers, peanut wrap or petit lulu covers.
 Here is a little selection of some of the gorgeous prints you can buy.
 Beware these come in different sizes so make sure you know what size you need before you buy and I cannot stress this more….Nappy buying is ADDICTIVE!
-Please don’t blame me if this soon becomes an obsession!
+Please don’t blame me if this soon becomes an obsession and be mindful thatin order for this to be a realistic eco swap you need to not buy hundreds!

 If you use disposable liners, you don’t even have to touch any poop, just drop the poop in the toilet and either compost or throw the liner away.
 Some are even flushable so none of that even.